How to Follow a 3-2-1 Backup Rule

 - With 1 backup kept off-site.

-The beauty of this rule is that it's simple to understand and easy to maintain, ensuring that organizations always have a copy of their resources available during a disaster.
+The beauty of this rule is that it's simple to understand and easy to maintain.
+It is one of the ways to ensure that backups are always restorable and that organizations always have a copy of their resources available during a disaster.

 The benefits of 3-2-1